jamessergeant/MMDAEforControl/README.md

 Queensland University of Technology james.sergeant@qut.edu.au

-NOTE: This project relies on a forked version of PyLearn2 available at https://github.com/jamessergeant/pylearn2.git as well as it's dependencies.
+DEPENDENCIES: This project relies on a forked version of PyLearn2 available at https://github.com/jamessergeant/pylearn2.git as well as it's dependencies.
 Other dependencies include ROS and Player Stage.

+DATASETS: If performing the training stages, obtain the datasets from http://bit.ly/MMDAEdata (521.14 Mb)

 Please note that the content is currently being edited for ease of use and will be used in the continued development of an end-to-end goal-based navigation system based on various machine learning methods.